Mitchell Camera

 Mitchell Camera Corporation was an American motion picture camera manufacturing company established in Los Angeles in 1919.
 It was a primary supplier of newsreel and movie cameras for decades, until its closure in 1979.

-Unpublished products by Mitchell Camera was the high-speed 70mm camera which was used on the SR71 plane which was manufactured in Glendale and Sun Valley California.
+Unpublished products by Mitchell Camera was the high-speed 70mm camera which was used on the SR-71 Blackbird, manufactured in Glendale and Sun Valley, California.